-We are cross-compiling GCC, so it's impossible to build target libraries (libgec and libstdc++) with the previously compiled GCC binaries-those binaries won't run on the host.
+We are cross-compiling GCC, so it's impossible to build target libraries (libgcc and libstdc++) with the GCC binaries compiled in this pass-those binaries won't run on the host.
 The GCC build system will attempt to use the host's C and C++ compilers as a workaround by default.
 Building the GCC target libraries with a different version of GCC is not supported, so using the host's compilers may cause the build to fail.
 This parameter ensures the libraries are built by GCC pass 1.